-UC policy requires all employees to report travel and entertainment expenses within 45 days of the end of the trip or event.
+UC policy requires all employees to report travel and entertainment expenses within 45 calendar days of the end of the trip or event.

 Expense Report Deadlines

 All UC Davis travel and entertainment expenses must be authorized, reported and reimbursed in accordance with University of California policies G-28 and BUS-79.
 UC policy requires all employees to report travel and entertainment expenses within 45 days of the end of the trip or event.
 For recurrent local travel, reports must be submitted monthly.
 UC Davis employees submit expense reports for approval in AggieTravel.

 Late Expense Reports

 UC Davis employees must submit travel and entertainment claims within 60 days of the trip or event end date.
 Expense reports submitted after 60 days will be reported as taxable income to the employee.

 This policy includes all expenses, including those paid on the Travel card, Preferred Booking Program direct billing, and out of pocket.